New in the NEW WORK BLOG

 Bring Your Own Device Policy

-- VPN: Remote access to data only via a Virtual Private Network (VPN).
+- VPN: Remote access to data only via a virtual private network (VPN).

 In addition, basic security practices such as regular operating system updates and the use of virus scanners should be implemented to ensure data integrity and compliance with legal requirements.